Thai junta compares its intervention to Myanmar's 1988 crackdown

 Thai officials have visited other Asian countries such as China and Cambodia to seek support as a counterweight to the condemnation of Western countries.
 The United States and European Union have both downgraded diplomatic ties.

 Thailand has been sharply divided since 2006 when Yingluck's brother, then premier Thaksin Shinawatra, was toppled by the army.
-Critics, mostly drawn from the Bangkok-based conservative establishment, said he had abused power and harboured republican aspirations, accusations he denied.
+Critics, mostly drawn from the Bangkok-based conservative establishment, said he had abused power and harbored republican aspirations, accusations he denied.

 On Thursday the military said it had drafted an interim constitution but gave no details on its content.
 Winthai Suvaree, a spokesman for the ruling National Council for Peace and Order, told reporters the charter would be submitted for royal endorsement this month.